Ashishk205/ai-powered-rfp-public/README.md

 Spring AI Integration: I leveraged Spring AI, which provides a unified abstraction layer for interacting with LLMs.
 This allows for cleaner code separation between the business logic and the AI provider.
 It also makes the system "future-proof"—switching from OpenAI to Anthropic or Bedrock would only require a configuration change, not a code rewrite.

-Mature Ecosystem for Integration: The workflow relies heavily on email integration.
+Mature Ecosystem for Integration(Mailgun): The workflow relies heavily on email integration.
 The Java ecosystem (via JavaMailSender and standard libraries) offers battle-tested stability for SMTP/IMAP handling compared to the more fragmented NPM ecosystem.

+Ngrok: Receiving real time webhooks in localhost system, configure this real time url in mailgun and attached your endpoint so that we receive real time webhook and perform operations.

 Developer Proficiency: I am highly experienced with the Spring ecosystem.
 Using the tool I have mastered allowed me to focus purely on the architectural complexity (AI agents, Webhooks, Data Modeling) rather than fighting syntax, resulting in a higher-quality deliverable within the timeframe.